 Thanks, Nick.
 I like the way you start with the easy question, right?
-So before we start, let me just say that I’m not, you know, I don’t have, like, the great academic qualifications in rural health care or, but I do know that we have significant imbalances in health care supply.
+So before we start, let me just say that I’m not, you know, I don’t have, like, the great academic qualifications in rural health care or, but I do know that we have significant imbalances in digital health care supply.
 We have used technology very poorly to this point.
 A lot of things have changed.
 And the kind of a pandemic to balance the supply.
 We’veBy the way, we’ve also used technology pretty poorly to make things easier for patients and consumers in areas where there are lots of doctors and hospitals.
 Right.
 There are also places in America we know there are massive imbalances in rural areas, the wealthy suburbs, some of the well-supplied cities where there are large academic medical centers, and lots of activity.
 Last night, the debate was sponsored by Cleveland Clinic.
 And that’s a great example of where there’s a massive medical complex in the center of a very poor inner-city area, essentially.
 But I would say we know that we have things like instant connections with specialists and getting people better access to specialty consulting, primary care, and what have you is not great anywhere we have used to.

 But putting that aside, what do you do about the rural areas and a couple of factors has increasingly hit many rural areas.
 One is the general trend in America over the last few decades to have, you know, essentially money, wealth, and activity to go to the urban and suburban areas that happen anyway.
 Second has been some of the rural states that have seen the kind of quote-unquote.
 Being left behind has also not taken the well; I would say pretty obvious that it is taking the Medicaid expansion money of several southern states that didn’t take Medicaid expansion and therefore had less access.
 When you have a little high, high poverty in that rural areas and you said we’re not taking Medicaid expansion money, you’re essentially condemning the current providers who are there having less money in rural hospital policy problems around that, assuming at some point that gets solved, you still have the underlying issue that you have fewer and fewer and fewer providers will go to those areas.
 And I haven’t looked into this, but a significant amount of the physicians going to those areas have international medical graduates predominantly coming from India.
 And I think the joke is in the South that if you see a person looking Indian, you say, hey, doctor, because you, the local doctor, I haven’t looked into what’s happened regarding visa applications, what have you in that area.
 But I do know that many other areas, the current administration, in its wisdom, has made it very hard for people to come in on those visas.
 So.
 I suspect we kind of have a little bit of the perfect storm.
 So what do you do about it?
 We’ll continue to be healthy too.
 Well.
 The obvious thing is that we’re in we’re moving towards a.
 We’re not there yet.
 Welcome to the revolution, we’re moving towards an evolution where you have.